influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 5. Run the [influx_inspect buildtsi" utility](/influxdb/v1.5/tools/influx_inspect/#influx_inspect-buildtsi) to convert TSM-based shards to shards supporting TSI (time series index) disk-based index files.
 When TSI is enabled, new shards use the disk-based indexing.
 Existing shards must be converted to use TSI.

-5. Restart the InfluxDB service
+5. Restart the InfluxDB service.

 6. Check out the new features highlighted in
 [What's new in InfluxDB 1.5](/influxdb/v1.5/administration/differences/) and the [Release Notes/Changelog](/influxdb/v1.5/about_the_project/releasenotes-changelog/).